 Collagen is a very popular supplement for skin and joint health, but did you know there are various types of collagen?
 Indeed, of the subtypes of collagen, there are a few main types, including collagen types 1 and 3.

-Type I collagen is the type found in over 90% of the body.
-It is found in skin, tendons, vascular walls, organs, bone, and scar tissue.
+Type 1 collagen accounts for more than 90% of collagen throughout the body.
+It occurs in skin, tendons, blood vessel walls, organs, bones, and scar tissue.
 Type I collagen is the main organic component of bones.
-Type III collagen is found in the artery walls, skin and intestines.
-It is commonly found alongside type I in the human body as well, and both are found in higher concentrations during scar formation.
-These types of collagen combined can also be used to provide the building blocks to help repair damaged ligaments and tendons.
+Type 3 collagen occurs in artery walls, skin, and intestines.
+It commonly occurs alongside type 1 collagen throughout the body.
+Both types increase during scar formation.
+Together, they provide bulding blocks that support damaged ligament and tendon repair.

-Key Health Benefits of Collagen Type 1 and 3
+What Are The Health Benefits of Collagen Type 1 and 3?

 Arthritis and Joint Health

-Although Type II collagen is the type used for the initial treatment of arthritis for its anti-inflammatory and cartilage repair abilities, adding in types I and III after a few months of initial treatment, can further help to boost results.
+Type 2 collagen typically provides the initial collagen treatment for arthritis.
+It may support cartilage repair and healthy inflammatory responses.
+After several months, adding types 1 and 3 may provide additional support for joints and connective tissues.
 This may be due to the support of healthy bone regeneration, or due to stronger joint support from increased structural integrity of tendons and ligaments.

 Bone Health